artefactual/archivematica-docs/user-manual/access/access.rst

 normalization process.
 The DIP also includes a DIP METS file and, optionally, a thumbnail for each digital object.

 A content management tool called `AtoM`_ is Archivematica's default access system.
-AtoM is a web-based, open source application for standards-based archival description and access in a multilingual, multi- repository environment.
+AtoM is a web-based, open source application for standards-based archival description and access in a multilingual, multi-repository environment.
 Access integration workflows also exist for `ArchivesSpace`_, `CONTENTdm`_, and `Binder`_.